JirathNuan/fmtg_neuropeptide/assembly-and-post-assembly-process.md

 ## Predict the protein-coding regions from the assembled contigs

-the coding regions within the assembled contigs can be extracted by many tools that finds the Open Reading Frames (ORF) within a sequence.
+The coding regions within the assembled contigs can be extracted by many tools that finds the Open Reading Frames (ORF) within a sequence.
 In this work, [Transdecoder](https://github.com/TransDecoder/TransDecoder) was used to generate a set of protein-coding sequences.

 Run Transdecoder in the environment named